neondatabase/website/content/docs/how-to-guides/using-branches.md

 ---
 Let's look at how to create branches using the Neon Console and the Neon API.

-Create a Project on Neon and Add Your Data
+Create a Project in Neon and add your data
 ===============
 Log in to Neon and create a project in the Neon Console: [https://console.neon.tech](https://console.neon.tech) Add some data using the SQL Editor in the UI, psql, or any other Postgres client.